Canberra Roof Maintenance Checklist: Preparing for Autumn and Winter

 Regardless of the season, these habits will help protect your Canberra roof:

 If it has been more than 12 months since your last roof inspection, now is a good time to book one.
 Our comprehensive $99 inspections cover every component of your roof and provide a detailed report with prioritised recommendations.
-We cover all ACT suburbs, 7 days a week.
+We cover all ACT suburbs, Mon-Fri.
 Book online or call (02) 5133 5608.